rbracket/PortlandArtWalk/README.md

 - Lloyd District Atlas  http://fieldpapers.org/atlases/20xojbnq
 - Lloyd District Atlas-2 http://fieldpapers.org/atlases/42a5smdt
 - June 20th, a Along Park Blocks, starting at Portlandia. http://fieldpapers.org/atlases/3luftup4
 - We need to remember to upload, review, and then map our notes.
+-

+### Notes and Handouts about tagging and to record more detail than fits on fieldpaper atlas pages.

 ### A proposed schedule for 2 weeknight and and 2 noon time, outdoor, field trips.